microtrain/bootcamp/02-ProgrammingBasics/01-BashScriptingBasics.md

 ## Exercise 3 - Reject unwanted service commands

-For this exercise, create a branch called *feature/validate*.
+For this exercise, create a feature branch called *feature/validate*.
 When you are finished increment the version to 0.2.1 and push to master.

 The product owner has requested that we only be allowed to pass *reload* or *restart* into the service command.
 To accomplish this, lets add a new variable to the top of our script called OK and lets set that to false.

 ````
 OK=false
 ````
-We can then test the against the $COMMAND argument to make sure it is in the approved list.
+We can then test against the value of the $COMMAND argument to make sure it is in the approved list.
 If it is we will change the value of OK to true.
 Add the following lines after the current block that checks for the proper number of arguments.

 ````